Hyperoptic Broadband Review (Updated June 2026)

 Ultrafast (500Mb): Great for flatshares or families with teenagers.
 Downloads land quickly, cloud backups stop dragging, and you have room for loads of devices at once.

 Hyperfast (1Gb): The flagship.
-Around 900Mbps average wired speeds both up and down.
-Totally excessive for casual browsing, brilliant for creators, serious uploaders and anyone who hates waiting.
+With a wired connection, Hyperoptic says you can expect around 900Mbps average download and upload speeds.
+It is excessive for casual browsing, but brilliant for creators, serious uploaders and impatient households.

 Symmetrical Speeds

 This is the key selling point.
-On the 150Mb, 500Mb, and 1Gb plans, your upload speed matches your download speed.
-That is still unusual in the UK broadband market, and it is the main reason Hyperoptic feels genuinely different in day-to-day use.
+On the 150Mb, 500Mb and 1Gb packages, Hyperoptic advertises equally fast uploads and downloads.
+That is still unusual in the UK broadband market and is the main reason Hyperoptic feels genuinely different if you upload large files, back up to the cloud or work from home.

 Performance & Speed